Type: Primary School Science and Technology Lab

 Location: Camden, London

 Project cost: 330K

-The new building will replace an existing Victorian shelter, currently very little used by the school.
-The brief is to create a flexible classroom space for 31 children aged 3-11 years to support a primary school teaching programme for science and technology.
-In addition, the Lab should be flexible to be used for after school clubs and cooking groups.
+We worked closely with the school’s advisory group, comprising staff, parents, governors and pupils, who met us regularly and provided important input in developing the design.
+The brief was to create a flexible and inspiring classroom space for 31 children, aged 3-11 years, to support teaching science and technology.
+In addition, the Lab is to be used for after school clubs and cooking groups.

-The building is set back from the Victorian boundary brick wall along Fortess Road.
+The building is set back from a Victorian boundary brick wall along Fortess Road in Kentish Town.
 The geometry of the two tapering flat roof volumes breaks up the upper roof line, reducing the massing and visible impact of the building on the street while adding to its character.